Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: The inverse construction from projective pairs

-where $D$ is any connection in the projective class. \end{defn} In the projectively flat case, this equation is a reduction of the selfdual Yang--Mills equation on $\R^{2,2}$ or $\C^4$ by two null translations along a $\beta$-plane, denoted $H_{\mathit{ASD}}$ in~\cite{MaWo:ist} (cf.~\cite{Taf:2dr,TaWo:nkv}), although the projective invariance is not noted there.
-(The fact that reductions of the selfduality equations for conformal structures result in gauge field equations given by reductions of selfdual Yang--Mills equations is a general phenomenon, which I have tried to systematize in my work on integrable background geometries~\cite{Cal:ibg}, and in fact that formalism gives another way to obtain some of the results of the present paper.)
+where $D$ is any connection in the projective class. \end{defn} In the projectively f\/lat case, this equation is a~reduction of the selfdual Yang--Mills equation on ${\mathbb{R}}^{2,2}$ or ${\mathbb{C}}^4$ by two null translations along a~$\beta$-plane, denoted $H_{\mathit{ASD}}$ in~\cite{MaWo:ist} (cf.~\cite{Taf:2dr,TaWo:nkv}), although the projective invariance is not noted there.
+(The fact that reductions of the selfduality equations for conformal structures result in gauge f\/ield equations given by reductions of selfdual Yang--Mills equations is a~general phenomenon, which I have tried to systematize in my work on integrable background geometries~\cite{Cal:ibg}, and that formalism gives another way to obtain some of the results of the present paper.)

+\begin{thm} Let $(\nabla^\alpha,\phi)$ be a~projective pair, on a~projective surface $(N,[D])$, whose gauge group is a~subgroup of $\Diff_{2}$ and such that the image of $\phi$ spans each tangent space of the associated surface bundle $M$.
+Then $M$ is naturally equipped with a~selfdual conformal $4$-structure for which $M\to N$ is a~selfdual $\beta$-surface foliation. \end{thm}